robtweed/metastatic/SBADMIN-TUTORIAL.md

 # Introduction

-The MetatStatic Repository includes a Tag Library that provides a partial implementation of the [SB Admin](https://startbootstrap.com/previews/sb-admin-pro) User Interface.
+The MetatStatic Repository includes a Tag Library that provides a partial implementation of the Open Source [SB Admin](https://github.com/StartBootstrap/startbootstrap-sb-admin) User Interface.
 What's included is sufficient to demonstrate:

 - how a technical developer can build out such a Meta Tag Library
 - how a Web Site maintainer can build and maintain a site using such a Tag Library